Vector Technics | The Whole Drone Propulsion Stack, Made in Hyderabad

 The drone ecosystem in India is one that relies on external suppliers for propulsion components, and it's not hard to see why.
 “We do not want to place ourselves in the supplier segment.
 We want to be in the partner segment,” asserted Prudhvi Raj Pakalapati, Co-Founder & CEO of Vector Technics, explaining the need for indigenous components.
 “We want to be an active participant in their R&D process, make a world-class product, and if the customer wins, I win behind them.”
 He also called attention to the supply chain unreliability and security concerns that come bundled with imported parts.

 On pricing, Prudhvi acknowledged that indigenous components can’t match imports yet, and that applies to other sectors in India as well.
 This can change with scale, but scaling presents the challenge of significant capital expenditure (CapEx).
-By designing manufacturing processes and equipment in-house, Vector Technics avoids expensive machinery imports, and this is how they’ve kept their prices competitive.
+By designing manufacturing processes and equipment in-house, Vector Technics avoids expensive machinery imports, which has helped keep its prices competitive.

 Machining to Balancing

 After winding, stators undergo back EMF testing to verify the coil integrity.
 The copper wire ends are then stripped to allow soldering, and a Kevlar tag is applied.
-The company’s high-voltage isolation tester can handle up to 5 kV.
+Their high-voltage isolation tester can handle up to 5 kV.
 It is usually set at less than 500 V, which should cover ten times the operating voltage of a typical drone; however, as noted by Karna, drones today can pull up to 300-400V.
-Also, a high-precision LCR meter is used to test the stator coils' inductance.
+A high-precision LCR meter tests the stator coils' inductance

 The rotor line starts with press machines, used to press components like crowns, shafts, and bearings.
 The section featured both manual and automated magnet insertion machines.
 The balancing of rotors happens in a jig, where it rotates through a belt-driven system with a laser measuring its speed by tracking a white mark.
 The bed that the rotor rests on is a vibration sensor, and based on the vibration data, if imbalanced, the company identifies where to add weight to counterbalance.
 Epoxy putty is added carefully to balance the rotor.
 "Refinement of motors is refinement of imaging," is how Karna articulated the importance of this step.
 He pointed out how a lapse here could impact the quality of intelligence in surveillance applications like border patrolling, as vibrating propulsion motors do no favors for imaging systems.
 In the final assembly, the parts are inspected, checked, and cleaned manually after epoxy application.